Explore Our Courses

 Louisiana leads the world historically in incarceration rates and now in criminal justice reform.
 Learn about the broad social impacts of a justice system rooted in inequalities and the struggles to reverse them.
-Students meet with formerly incarcerated activists while studying the structures for incarceration through film, video, and reportage.
-Students will learn interview techniques in producing a profile for ViaNolaVie.
+Students meet with formerly incarcerated activists while studying the structures for incarceration through film, video, and reportage and learn interview techniques in producing a profile for ViaNolaVie.

-Betsy Weiss (M.F.A., San Francisco State University; M.S.W.
-Hunter College) trained as an experimental filmmaker and a social worker before blending these in social justice documentary.
-Using collaborative oral histories as method, she has worked with activists and artists to create social change through media.
+Instructor Betsy Weiss (M.F.A., San Francisco State University; M.S.W.
+Hunter College) trained as an experimental filmmaker and a social worker before blending these in a social justice documentary.
+Using collaborative oral histories as her method, she has worked with activists and artists to create social change through media.

 Environmental Justice in the Anthropocene

-The layers of history are written in the geographies of New Orleans and its surroundings.
-Understand how slavery is embedded in the scenery of public spaces and the construction of zones of exclusion.
-Students will visit significant landscapes for environmental struggles.
+Many layers of American history are written in the geographies of New Orleans and its surroundings.
+Students will learn how slavery is embedded in the scenery of public spaces and the construction of zones of exclusion, visit significant landscapes of environmental struggles, and learn first-person non-fiction techniques to write an op-ed to publish on ViaNolaVie.
 Readings include John McPhee, Rachel Carson, and other environmental essayists.
-Students will learn first-person non-fiction techniques to write an op-ed to publish on ViaNolaVie.

-Ned Randolph (Ph.D., University of California, San Diego) worked as a reporter covering the region for The Advocate newspaper, before leaving the newspaper business to study environmental infrastructures and the geography of the Mississippi.
-Recently he has been investigating the roots of the area known as Cancer Alley.
+Instructor Dr. Ned Randolph (Ph.D., University of California, San Diego) worked as a reporter covering the region for The Advocate before leaving the newspaper business to study environmental infrastructures and the geography of the Mississippi.
+Recently, he has been investigating the roots of the area known as Cancer Alley.

 Promoting the Arts Against Censorship

 The arts have a long history as a bulwark against social injustice and a bullhorn for alternative futures.
-Exploring the arts as a means to communicate identity and politics, students explore short readings by Ta-Nehisi Coates, Ursula Le Guin and Simone de Beauvoir.
-Students visit a radio station in preparation to produce their short audio pieces for ViaNolaVie.
+Students will explore short readings by Ta-Nehisi Coates, Ursula Le Guin, and Simone de Beauvoir to discover ways in which art communicates identity and politics and visit a radio station in preparation to produce short audio pieces for ViaNolaVie.

-Kelley Crawford (M.F.A. candidate, University of New Orleans) is co-founder and Editor of ViaNolaVie, a professor at Tulane and Bard Early College, and a radio journalist and host on WWNO, the local NPR affiliate.
+Instructor Kelley Crawford (M.F.A. candidate, University of New Orleans) is co-founder and editor of ViaNolaVie, a professor at Tulane and Bard Early College, and a radio journalist and host on WWNO, the local NPR affiliate.
 Her profiles with local artists and entrepreneurs are a weekly staple in local media outlets.
-In her free time, you may spy her as a participant in inventive public art performances.
+In her free time, you can find her participating in inventive public art performances.